weizh888/PokeAlarmWiki/Alarms.md

 Most alarms have customizable fields for each alert that allow you to insert your own message.
 This allows your to override the standard message and provide your own.
 You may customize as few or as many fields as you want - any field not present in your config will reset to default.

-In order to customize an Alert, you must specify what type of alert you want to config: Either `pokemon`, `pokestop`, or `gym`.
+In order to customize an Alert, you must specify what type of alert you want to config: Either `pokemon`, `pokestop`, `gym`, `egg` or `raid`.
 Each of these has different defaults available.
 The following is a config where a portion of the Alert has been updated:

 ```json
 {